Can I Achieve My Fitness Goals With Short Workouts?

 A common excuse for not being able to train is not having enough time to workout.
 While I believe that making time to workout should be a priority, I understand this can be difficult for a lot of women.
 If you are super busy with studying or you’re a busy mum, it might be out of the question to get to an hour-long group fitness class at 5am.
 Likewise, if you’re working all kinds of hours, trying to fit in a visit to the gym and make a healthy dinner at a reasonable hour can be difficult too.

 Shorter workouts, like those I use in BBG and BBG Stronger, can be easier to fit into a busy schedule and you can complete them anywhere!
 Another great thing about shorter workouts is it makes it easier to train more often because you can fit it into your schedule more easily.
+When you think about how quickly a HIIT workout can be done, it opens up your options for fitting exercise in.

 Con: Can be easier to overtrain and burn out